cityflow-project/CityFlow/docs/source/replay.rst

 4. choose the replay file (as defined by ``replayLogFile`` field in the config file) .

-5. choose the chart data file (optional, as provided in section *Chart* below).
+5. choose the chart data file (optional, see section *Chart* below).

 6. press ``Start`` button to start the replay.